-Read updates from Pastor Layne!
+Read updates from Pastor Layne, Director of Faith Formation!
 If you would like to contact him, please feel free to call 403.242.2896 ext 342 or send an email.

 From Pastor Layne Kilbreath

 Please pray for light in the darkness - Echefu family

 CCS Community.
 We have been hit by a tragedy this Christmas.
 Blessing, loving mother of four of our students in Grade 5, 7, 10, and 12 has passed away due to a brain aneurysm on Dec.
 23. As you'll read, Jesus presence is touching this family and let's continue to keep them in our prayers.
 Here is an update from Executive Director Ken DeWyn:

 Ezenwa just called and we had a good conversation about how things are progressing for his family in this time of grief and transition.

 He sounded good - and, quite naturally - said it “comes in waves”.
 Which I think we all understand or have experienced.

 He was able to confirm that his church family has definitely been there for him and the children.
 Two pastors have been with him over the course of the last 48 hours.
 While they do not have blood relations in Calgary, he says they are very well connected to the greater Nigerian community (both at CCS and throughout Calgary).
 So, many of their immediate and personal needs are being met.

 He did offer one thing that we could research and confirm for him: Dabe, who is in Grade 7, needs transportation to and from basketball practice.
 I assured him this is something we could coordinate between other team parents and/or staff.
 For which he is very thankful.